The term subquery refers to a sub-query block that appears in the

-WHERE clause of the parent statement.
-When Oracle Database evaluates a statement with a nested subquery, it must evaluate the subquery portion multiple times and may overlook some efficient access paths or joins.
+SELECT.
+When Oracle Database evaluates a statement with a nested subquery, it must evaluate the subquery portion multiple times and may overlook more efficient access paths or joins.

 ROWNUM pseudocolumn, one of the set operators, a nested aggregate function, or a correlated reference to a query block that is not the immediate outer query block of the subquery.

 Assuming no restrictions exist, the optimizer automatically unnests some (but not all) of the following nested subqueries:

 EXISTScorrelated subqueries, as long as they do not contain aggregate functions or a

 You can unnest an uncorrelated